stuartellis/sve-personal-website/content/articles/just-task-runner.md

 Follow these guidelines when writing _justfiles_ and _mod.just_ modules:

 - Use 4 spaces for indentation.
 The built-in formatting command sets indentation as 4 spaces.
 - Always put a comment in the line above each recipe.
-These comments appear next to the recipe in _just --list_.
+These comments appear next to the recipe in the output of _--list_.
 - Use **--fmt** to format your _justfiles_.
 To use this option, run this command in the same directory as the _justfile_ that you want to format:

 ```shell